 Dundalk Institute of Technology is committed to achieving excellence in research and scholarship.
 DkIT expects all researchers, be they staff, students or visitors to the Institute, to abide by National, European and International Standards of Research Integrity and responsible research and innovation.

-The pursuit of excellent research and the realisation of our responsibilities to participants in research, research users and the wider community require the maintenance of the highest standards of integrity, rigour and ethics in all research carried out at, and in partnership with, the Institute.
-Explore the new DkIT Good Research Practice Guidelines below.
+The pursuit of excellent research and the realisation of our responsibilities to participants in research, research users and the wider community requires the maintenance of the highest standards of integrity, rigour and ethics in all research carried out at, and in partnership with, the Institute.
+Explore all the Research Forms and Resources.

 National Policy Statement on Ensuring Research Integrity in Ireland